-Sleep is a biological need for brain function.
-Soldiers require 7–8 hours of quality sleep every 24-hours to maintain their mental edge.
-When Soldiers do not get enough sleep, their mental acuity suffers—putting themselves and fellow Soldiers at risk for making errors that lead to accidents and mishaps.
+Sleep is required for normal brain function.
+Soldiers require 7+ hours of quality sleep every 24-hours to maintain their mental edge.
+When Soldiers do not get enough sleep, their mental acuity suffers—putting themselves and fellow Soldiers at risk for errors, accidents and mishaps.
 Insufficient sleep is a safety risk and a threat to mission success.

 Performance benefits of sleep

-- You fall asleep immediately upon going to bed
+- You fall asleep within 5 minutes of going to bed

-- You fall asleep during routine low stimulus activity such as sitting in church, watching TV, riding as a passenger in a car
+- You fall asleep during routine low stimulus-activity such as sitting in church, watching TV, riding as a passenger in a car

 - You "sleep in" for an extra 2 or more hours on weekends or other days off (this suggests that you are not getting enough sleep on a regular basis).